rgruesbeck/canvas-cache/README.md

 # Canvas Cache
 An image cache for canvas and key-value store for [ImageData](https://developer.mozilla.org/en-US/docs/Web/API/ImageData) objects.
-Usefull for fast draws in browser games with the `putImageData()` method.
+Useful for fast draws in browser games with the `putImageData()` method.

 ## Install
 ```sh